 About the Portrait

 The Portrait of a Lady Holding an Orange Blossom, acquired by the Art Gallery of Ontario in 2020, is important for its compelling portrayal of a young woman of color in the 18th century.
-The artist who painted it remains semi-anonymous, but was trained to paint in a European style (Levine).
-There is a semi-readable signature at lower left: “J Schul.. fec.”
-There are several possible Johann and Joachim Schulzs who appear on lists of artists for the mid-18th century, but their work does not survive, and the painting is not identifiably German (Sotheby’s).
+The artist who painted it has been identified as Jeremias Schultz (1722/3-1800), a Berlin-born painter who worked primarily in the bustling port city of Amsterdam (AGO).

 “The white orange blossom symbolizes both marriage and purity, while the fruit [is] a sign of fertility…Orange trees, although fashionable in Europe, were expensive rarities in the colonies.
 The presence of one here reinforces the sitter’s wealth.”
 (MMA, “1729”)

 There is a tree – possibly a frangipani (plumeria) – behind her at left, and an obelisk or possibly a fountain at right.
-Plumerias are indigenous to Central America; in Spanish Colonial culture, they were connected with the worship of the Virgin Mary (Zumbroich 341).
-Obelisks, fountains, and other Neoclassical structures were popular background features for paintings in the mid-eighteenth century, in the tradition of Reynolds and Zoffany; the painting in figure 4 has a Greek pediment peeking over the trees for a similar effect.
+Obelisks, fountains, and other Neoclassical structures were popular background features for paintings in the mid-eighteenth century, in the tradition of Joshua Reynolds and Johann Zoffany; the painting in figure 4 has a Greek pediment peeking over the trees for a similar effect.

-Whether or not this is a colonial painting, the young lady in the portrait is possessed of wealth, bearing, and no small amount of style.
+No matter her location or history, the young lady in the portrait is possessed of wealth, bearing, and no small amount of style.

 About the Fashion